Vladlex/StickerGet/README.md

 To get token – create your bot using FatherBot.
 See details here: https://core.telegram.org/bots#6-botfather

 # Usage
+When you create your bot – start a conversation with him.
+Run project in Xcode (you can debug while running bot).

-Just write bot the name of the sticker set.
+In Telegram: just write bot the name of the sticker set.
 Wait for a while and bot responds you with a zip file with sickers.
 To get emoji-prefixed files in zip archive – add " -emoji" after sticker set name.
 Like "animals -emoji".

 # Based on TelegramBotSDK